 Only once you have checked and found no issue, go ahead and read the fix for your device.

-Resolve DNS probe finished no internet issue on Windows
+5 Methods to Fix DNS probe finished no internet Issue on Windows 10

 Method 1: Clear Browser Cache Of Google Chrome